percona/pmm/docs/configure-pmm/advanced_settings.md

 The address or hostname PMM Server will be accessible at.
 Click **Get from browser** to have your browser detect and populate this field automatically.

-## Database as a Service (DBaaS)

-!!! caution alert alert-warning "Caution"
-    DBaaS functionality is a technical preview that must be turned on with a server feature flag.
-See [DBaaS](../dbaas/index.md).

-Enables/disables [DBaaS features](../dbaas/get-started.md) on this server.

-!!! caution alert alert-warning "Important"
-    Deactivating DBaaS ***does not*** suspend or remove running DB clusters.

 ## Microsoft Azure monitoring

 !!! caution alert alert-warning "Caution"